programminghistorian/ph-submissions/lessons/gravity-model.md

 $$μ = exp(β_{0} + (β_{1}x_{1}) + (β_{2}x_{2}) + (β_{3}x_{3}) + (β_{4}x_{4}) + (β_{5}x_{5}))$$

-The above is the basis of the equation used in the *Economic History Review* article upon which this tutorial is based, and should be the starting point for your own studies if you are modeling data that follows a negative binomial distribution.
+The above is the basis of the equation used in the *Economic History Review* article upon which this tutorial is based, and should be the starting point for your own studies if you are modelling data that follows a negative binomial distribution.
 You may notice this is slightly different than the model used in the original article, which is seen below and explained in the next section.
 The differences are largely superficial and tailored to the very specific case study.[^9]

 **The Final Gravity Model:**